 Doing business with usWhen working with our communities we apply our values: We Care.
 We Adapt.
 We Deliver.

-We also draw on the regional energy transformation principles established by the Queensland Government under the Queensland Energy and Jobs Plan.
+We also draw on the regional energy transformation principles informed by community consultation undertaken by the Queensland Government.
 You can see these principles reflected in Stanwell’s sustainability commitments.

 To drive genuine and ongoing engagement with our communities.
 We demonstrate an inclusive, collaborative approach to supporting communities through the energy transformation.